It’s a chilly February evening and demonologist Tony Spera has a long trip ahead of him. He’s on his way home after helping a friend out.

 Spera’s role as a consultant has slowed down.
 Wan and company have managed to pull together most of the details of how the Warrens work.
 But The Conjuring 3 looks to manifest itself soon.

-Every now and then there are calls about nuance, and the one case that seems to have captured Wan’s directorial imagination is the Brookfield Murder case.
+Now and then there are calls about nuance, and the one case that seems to have captured Wan’s directorial imagination is the Brookfield Murder case.

 “Once they get a script, they’ll call you up,” Spera said.
 “They’ll ask what’s right and what’s wrong.
 That’s the extent of my consulting now.